sensible-hq/sensible-docs/readme-sync/v0/welcome/6000 - author.md

 Summary:

 - If the documents you want to extract from are listed in the Sensible configuration library, you can use our out-of-the-box support and author tweaks as necessary .
 TODO LINKS
-- If the data you want to extract is relatively simple and you want a quick, no-code solution, use Sensible Instruct to author the extraction configuration.
+- If the data you want to extract is relatively simple and you want an AI-powered solution, use Sensible Instruct to author the extraction configuration.
 - For mroe advanced data extraction scenarios, use SenseML.